CPE 309 COURSE SYLLABUS

 Computer Science majors are expected to be proficient with tools of their trade such as e-mail and backups.
 Excuses such as "my email account was down" or "my hard drive crashed" are not likely to gain much sympathy.

 The instructor will not read email whose "Sender" field is not an actual student name.
-Don't use nicknames in mail you send to the instructor or it will be returned to you unread.
+Don't use nicknames in mail you send to the instructor or it will not be read.

 Students are expected to learn and abide by the principles of ethical use of computers as determined by the ACM (Assoc. for Computing Machinery) Code of Ethics and Professional Conduct, the Campus computing and Communication Policies, Calif. state laws (see Penal Code Section 502), and federal laws.